keajs/kea-docs/docs/intro/installation/nextjs.md

 :::note
 Here are the steps you must take to get set up **Kea with Next.js**.
 [For generic installation instructions, click here](/docs/intro/installation/).

+This guide might not be fully up to date.
+Please submit a PR if you find something that has changed.
 :::

 ## Install the packages